alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ### Dynamic key_version

 A Sender/Receiver configured for in-band dynamic changes of the **key_version** MAY change the **key_version** value dynamically at natural boundaries of the media content (frame, field or GOP boundary for video and ancillary data, packet boundary for audio and generic data) to change the Privacy Cipher encryption key.
 The current value of the **key_version** shall be transmitted in clear to the peer through the **dynamic_key_version** field of the CTR Full Header.
-The **dynamic_key_version** value shall correspond to the **key_version** value used for deriving the encryption key of the associated PES payload.
+The **dynamic_key_version** value shall correspond to the **key_version** value used for deriving the encryption key of the associated PES packet data bytes.

-When a Receiver configured for in-band dynamic changes of the key_version becomes active it shall select an initial key_version value.
-Subsequently it may increment the selected key_version value by 1 modulo 232 to change the associated privacy_key during the activation.
-The key_version may be shared by a number of streams / sub-streams encrypted by a Receiver Device.
-A Sender/Receiver configured for in-band dynamic changes of the key_version shall use the key_version received in clear from the peer through the dynamic_key_version field of the CTR Full RTP Extension Header to derive the Privacy Cipher decryption key of the associated RTP Payload.
+When a Receiver configured for in-band dynamic changes of the **key_version** becomes active it MUST select an initial **key_version** value.
+Subsequently it MAY increment the selected **key_version** value by 1 modulo 2^32 to change the associated **privacy_key** during the activation.
+The **key_version** MAY be shared by a number of streams / sub-streams encrypted by a Receiver Device.
+A Sender/Receiver configured for in-band dynamic changes of the **key_version** MUST use the **key_version** received in clear from the peer through the **dynamic_key_version** field of the CTR Full Header to derive the Privacy Cipher decryption key of the associated PES packet data bytes.

 [H.222.0]: https://www.itu.int/rec/T-REC-H.222.0 "Generic coding of moving pictures and associated audio information: Systems"